Innovative Schools Application

 • Equity: School leaders must prioritize equity – holding high expectations and ensuring learning outcomes are not predictable by race/ethnicity, income, gender, or geography.
 Educators should work closely with families to create schools that embody their aspirations for their children and implement instructional approaches to meet the needs of every student.

 • Innovation: Most existing schools were designed for a different time and purpose.
-We need to redesign schools, so they work better for today’s students.
+We need to design schools, so they work better for today’s students.
 Innovation can and should take many forms, including combining new ideas with proven practice.

 Demonstrate a commitment to diversity, equity, and inclusion